 9 Volt Visuals is a one-man boutique graphic design shop.

-Handcrafting graphics & developing branding from my studio in Long Beach circa '96 lets me know one thing about myself.
-That I have exceeded the 10,000 hour expertise threshold by a solid factor of at least 4. ;)
+Handcrafting graphics & developing branding from Long Beach circa '96 squashes the 10,000 hour expertise threshold by a solid factor of at least four.

 If you like what you see & find your company in need of a distinctive & compelling design that completes your business goals, let's talk.